HMS Bedford (1775)

 HMS Bedford was a Royal Navy 74-gun third rate.
 This ship of the line was launched on 27 October 1775 at Woolwich.

 Early service

+At an unknown date on a cruise she captured American merchant ship Hanna; the prize arrived safely in England in early January 1778.

 In May 1778 Bedford was under the command of Capt.
 Edmund Affleck.

 In 1780, Bedford fought at the Battle of Cape St Vincent.
 Later, she was part of the squadron under Vice-Admiral Mariot Arbuthnot.

 American Revolutionary War

 During the American Revolutionary War, Bedford, under the command of Captain Sir Edmund Affleck, fought in two engagements against the Comte de Grasse; at the Battle of St. Kitts (25–26 January 1782) under Admiral Samuel Hood, and the Battle of the Saintes (9–12 April 1782) under Admiral Rodney.
 Her crew was paid off and disbanded in the summer of 1783, and the vessel herself was put into ordinary.

 Between 1787 and 1791, her captain was Robert Mann.
 Mann returned to take command of Bedford in January 1793, remaining with her until late 1794 and participating in the Raid on Genoa.